 top.jpg

-Here is a healthy Oncidium looking for a new (and bigger) grow pot.
+Here's a healthy Oncidium looking for a new (and bigger) grow pot.
+Perfect choice to illustrate repotting oncidium into hydroponics.

 xxOnc-tp01.jpg